pkqxdd/6106B/README.rst

 ------------

 :Task: :code:`lockChainbar()`
 :Explanation: Locks the chainbar at ``chainbarTarget``.
 PID loop.
-See section ``How to tune a PID loop`` below if you want to reuse our code.
+See section :ref:`PID` below if you want to reuse our code.

 ------------

 :Task: :code:`lockFourBar()`
 :Explanation: Locks the fourbar at ``fourbarTarget``.
 PID loop.
-See section ``How to tune a PID loop`` below if you want to reuse our code.
+See section :ref:`PID` if you want to reuse our code.

 -----------